amzn/milan/doc/Streams in Milan and streaming operations.md

 #### Uniqueness ####
 In order to prevent double-counting, a uniqueness constraint can be applied to grouped or windowed streams before aggregating.
-This is done using by using the `unique` operator.
+This is done using the `unique` operator.
 `unique` takes a function that extracts a value from the input records, and guarantees that when the aggregation is performed only the latest record for any given value will be included in the aggregate computation.